-- Health and Safety Standards.
-A charter school shall meet the same health and safety requirements required of a local school administrative unit. - School Nonsectarian.
-A charter school shall be nonsectarian in its programs, admission policies, employment practices, and all other operations and shall not charge tuition.
+- (a) Health and Safety Standards.
+A charter school shall meet the same health and safety requirements required of a local school administrative unit. - (b) School Nonsectarian.
+A charter school shall be nonsectarian in its programs, admission policies, employment practices, and all other operations and shall not charge tuition. tuition and fees.
 A charter school shall not be affiliated with a nonpublic sectarian school or a religious institution.

-- (c) Civil Liability and Insurance. - - The board of directors of a charter school operated by a nonprofit, taxexempt corporation or the charter school authority may sue and be sued.
-The board of directors or charter school authority shall obtain at least the amount of and types of insurance required by the eontract.-contract or creating resolution. - (2) No civil liability shall attach to any chartering entity, to the State Board of Education, or to any of their members or employees, individually or collectively, for any acts or omissions of the charter school.
-In the event a charter school has not elected total independence from the local board of education under subsection (e) of this section.
-In the case of a charter school operated by a charter school authority, the immunity established by this subsection shall be deemed to have been waived to the extent of indemnification by insurance, indemnification under Articles 31A and 31B of Chapter 143 of the General Statutes, and to the extent sovereign immunity is waived under the Tort Claims Act, as set forth in Article 31 of Chapter 143 of the General Statutes. - Instructional Program. (d) - (1) The school shall provide instruction each year for at least 180 days. - (2) The school shall design its programs to at least meet the student performance standards adopted by the State Board of Education and the student performance standards contained in the contract with the local board of education. or creating resolution. - A charter school shall conduct the student assessments required for (3) charter schools by the State Board of Education. - The school shall comply with policies adopted by the State Board of (4) Education for charter schools relating to the education of children with special needs. - The school is subject to and shall comply with Article 27 of Chapter (5) 115C of the General Statutes; Statutes, except that a charter school may also exclude a student from the charter school and return that student to another school in the local school administrative unit in accordance with the terms of its contract or creating resolution. - (e) Employees. - - An employee of a charter school is not an employee of the local school (1) administrative unit in which the charter school is located.
-The charter school's board of directors or the charter school authority, as applicable. shall employ and contract with necessary teachers to perform the particular service for which they are employed in the school; at least seventy-five percent (75%) of these teachers in grades kindergarten through five, at least fifty percent (50%) of these teachers in grades six through eight, and at least fifty percent (50%) of these teachers in grades nine through 12 shall hold teacher certificates.
-The board or authority
+(c) Civil Liability and Insurance. -

+- The board of directors of a charter school may sue and be sued.
+The State Board of Education shall adopt rules to establish reasonable amounts and types of liability insurance that the board of directors shall be required by the contract to obtain.
+The board of directors shall obtain at least the amount of and types of insurance required by these rules to be included in the contract.
+The liability in tort of the charter school, the board of directors or organization that operates the charter school, including any member, officer, or director of that board or organization, and the charter school's employees shall not be covered under the Tort Claims Act, as set out in Article 31 of Chapter 143 of the General Statutes, and the State shall not provide for the defense of any civil or criminal action or proceeding brought against any charter school, any board of directors or organization that operates the charter school or any of its members, officers, or directors, or any charter school employee.
+Any sovereign immunity of the charter school, of the board of directors or organization that operates the charter school or its members, officers, or directors, or of the employees of the charter school or the board of directors or organization that operates the charter school, is waived to the extent of indemnification by insurance. - On civil liability shall attach to any chartering entity, to the State Board of Education, or to any of their members or employees, individually or collectively, for any acts or omissions of the charter school.
+In the event a charter school has not elected total independence from the local board of education under subsection (e) of this section, the immunity established by this subdivision shall be deemed to have been waived to the extent of indemnification by insurance, indemnification under Articles 31A and 31B of Chapter 143 of the General Statutes, and to the extent sovereign immunity is waived under the Tort Claims Act, as set forth in Article 31 of Chapter 143 of the General Statutes. - (d) Instructional Program. - (1) The school shall provide instruction each year for at least 180 days. - (2) The school shall design its programs to at least meet the student performance standards adopted by the State Board of Education and the student performance standards contained in the contract with the local board of education. contract. - (3) A charter school shall conduct the student assessments required for charter schools by the State Board of Education.